toltalchaos/shop-os/README.md

 - Explore order tracking insights, such as orders by day of the week, featured items vs non-featured, shipped vs non-shipped, and time to fulfillment
     - python package adjacent to `online store`?
     - spark job with graphic outputs? matplotlib?
+- integrate a setup wizard?
+    - .sh file to auto deploy for the user?
+    - secondary site to make changes and deliver a ZIP with the customer site information?

 ---